Solange Knowles: Other ventures

 In 2007, Knowles began promoting Baby Jamz, a hip hop-styled toy line for pre-schoolers.
 It was inspired by her son, who is fond of hip hop music.
 She is the executive producer of the CD, composed of updated hip hop inspired nursery rhymes, which is featured in all of the toys.

 In 2008, Knowles was named as ambassador for Giorgio Armani's younger diffusion line, Armani Jeans.
 Armani said Knowles epitomizes the style, which is a "vision of a young, independent, casual lifestyle with a strong and cool, fashion sensibility".
 In 2009, Knowles was featured in Ocean Pacific's "Summer of Music" and "OPen Campus" ad campaigns.

 In 2010, Knowles worked on the award-winning children's television series Yo Gabba Gabba!.
 She performed an original song "Momma Loves Baby" in the special episode titled "Baby".
 She also sang "Momma Loves Baby" live when the show toured the Dallas–Fort Worth area.

 In 2011, Knowles, Alejandra Ramos Munoz and Zooey Deschanel were announced as the new faces of Rimmel London.
 At the time, Knowles was also the face of Carol's Daughter.
 She stepped down from this position in 2012, amid criticism of her natural hair.
 In 2013, Knowles was named art director and creative consultant at Puma.
 In this role, she curated four women's shoe collections: "Girls of Blaze" (2014), "Wild Wonder" (2014), "Behind the Baazar" (2014) and "Word to the Woman" (2015).

 In 2017, Knowles became the face of a Calvin Klein campaign.

-In 2018, Knowles received the Artist of the Year award from the Harvard Foundation.
+In 2018, she received the Artist of the Year award from the Harvard Foundation.
 She became the face of Mercedes-Benz's campaign #WEWONDER and Helmut Lang's fashion campaign.
 She also began a collaboration for interior design with IKEA.

 In 2020, Knowles was the recipient of the inaugural Lena Horne Prize.
 In 2022, Knowles was the star of LOUIS XIII's "Believe in Time" campaign.
 She was also honored with the 2022 NYU Global Trailblazer Award.
 In 2023, Knowles designed a glassware collection, in collaboration with glassblower Jason McDonald.
 In 2024, Knowles appeared alongside her mother in a Gucci Gift campaign.

-In 2025, Knowles remixed Mariah Carey's 2006 song "Say Somethin'" for The Emancipation of Mimis 20th anniversary reissue.
+In 2025, she remixed Mariah Carey's 2006 song "Say Somethin'" for The Emancipation of Mimi's 20th anniversary reissue.